rchatsiri/mesos/README.md

 Apache Mesos is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-For additional information, see the LICENSE and NOTICE files.
+For additional information, see the LICENSE and NOTICE files

+# Command line.

+Start application by use gdb at master nodes: ``` sudo ./gdb-mesos-master.sh --work_dir=/var/lib/mesos --ip=127.0.0.1 ```.